Exodromy: Aide-mémoire on the topology of posets profinite posets

 \part{Stratified spaces}

+In \Cref{sec:posetrec}, we recall the \textit{Alexandroff} topology on a poset.
+Just as the category of profinite sets can be identified with that of Stone topological spaces, the category of profinite posets be identified with that of \textit{spectral} topological spaces.
+These topological spaces allow one to define stratifications of topological spaces over finite and profinite posets.

+The homotopy theory of spaces stratified over a poset $P$ is introduced in \Cref{sec:hothystratspaces}.
+These can be described in two equivalent ways: as a \category with a conservative functor to a poset and as a \textit{spatial décollage} -- a diagram of spaces indexed by the subdivision of $P$ that satifies a Segal condition.
+These descriptions are equivalent, and they both permit one to study the Postnikov tower of stratified spaces and identify finiteness conditions on them.

-\section{Aide-mémoire on the topology of posets \& profinite posets}
+\section{Aide-mémoire on the topology of posets \& profinite \\ posets}

-In this section we review the topologies on posets, and stratifications of topological spaces by posets.
-We also recall Hochster's Theorem classifying spectral topological spaces in terms of proöbjects in finite posets (\Cref{thm:Hoschterthesis}).
+In this short chapter we review the topologies on posets, and stratifications of topological spaces by posets.
+We also recall Hochster's Theorem classifying spectral topological spaces in terms of \proobjects in finite posets (\Cref{thm:Hoschterthesis}).